DO BE VIGILANT AND READ TERMS AND CONDITIONS

 The received text will ask you to send a reply with a key word

-Replying with the key word or inputting the code on the site will start the subscription.
+Replying with the key word or inputting the pin code on the site or clicking the link will start the subscription.

 if you have inadvertently subscribed to a service or fell into the trap of subscribing to a service.
 Don't ignore the situation.

 the act of opening a text won't charge you or initiate the subscription.
 If you've been subscribed to a service it's already happened.
 Read the text fully and don't delete it.
 Retain it in your inbox.